praveenjuge/kutty/docs/content/docs/_index.md

 <script src="https://cdn.jsdelivr.net/npm/kutty@latest/dist/dropdown.min.js"></script>
 ```

+### For Vue

+By default, this project uses AlpineJS' `@click` shorthand for dynamic content such as dialogs or drawers.
+However, this clashes with Vue's `@click` shorthand, which takes precedence.
+Therefore, if you want to leverage these features, you'll have to change any `@click` bindings in the documentation/components to `x-on:click`.

 ## Development

 You need [Hugo](https://gohugo.io/) to run the dev server.
 If you have [Homebrew](https://brew.sh/) you can do the following: